 Breathe the Sea Air Along the HarborWalk

-The Boston HarborWalk stretches some 15 miles along the outer edges of the city.
+The Boston HarborWalk stretches some 15 miles along the outer edge of the city.
 If you want to have a coastal experience, walk any length of the trail.
-During your weekend getaway in Boston, you may not even have to search very hard to find the HarborWalk.
+During your weekend getaway in Boston, you may not have to search very hard to find the HarborWalk.

 Follow the Freedom Trail

-It stretches 2.5 miles and brings you past 16 historic sites.
+It stretches 2.5 miles and passes 16 historic sites.
 If you’re curious about Boston’s Revolutionary history, this trail will be your guide.
 Guided walking tours are offered as well.

-Snap Some Instagrams in Beacon Hill
+Snap Some Instagrams on Beacon Hill

 All kidding aside, Beacon Hill is one of the most photogenic neighborhoods in all of Boston.
 Set alongside the northern part of the Boston Common, this quaint area is home to shops, cafes, and a bevy of amazing, multi-million dollar residences.